8 Ways you can help

 Think before you click

-When you intent to take pictures of people and events, in particular of religious processions, you should ask permission first.
-It’s tempting to quickly press the button thinking no-one will notice or mind, but you might unintentionally be offending a particular cultural belief.
-By asking beforehand, you will be showing sensitivity and it might even result in a better photograph.
+When you intend to take pictures of people and events, in particular of religious processions, you should ask permission first.
+It’s tempting to quickly press the button thinking no-one will mind, but you might unintentionally be offending a particular cultural belief.
+By asking beforehand, you show sensitivity and it might even result in a better photograph.
 You could also take the addresses of the people you photograph – many of them may not have any photographs of their families, so sending them a copy is a nice way of paying for the photo you get to keep.

 Learn the lingo

-Learning a little bit of the local language is priceless. if you can learn enough to have a conversation with someone then your experience of Latin America will be deeply enriched, but even the basic ‘hola’, ‘gracias’ or ‘obrigado’ is usually well received and you’ll be rewarded with warm appreciation and a friendly smile!
+Learning a little bit of the local language is priceless.
+If you can learn enough to have a conversation with someone, then your experience of Latin America will be deeply enriched, but even a basic ‘hola’, ‘gracias’ or ‘obrigado’ is usually well received and you’ll be rewarded with warm appreciation and a friendly smile!

 Respect boundaries